jbock-java/jbock/README.md

 abstract List<Integer> numbers();
 ````

-When using a custom mapper, the attributes `repeatable`,
+When using a custom mapper, the attributes `repeatable` and
-`optional` and `flag` must be given explicitly.
+`optional` must be given explicitly.

 ### Repeatable parameters